tesa1/ucsc_crispr_guides/README.md

 ## Obtain UCSC guides in target regions and and filter for uniqueness, specificity, effeciency and motif coverage
 After initial filtering, this script will identify the top 4 guides per target region based on motif coverage percentage.

-homer genomeWideMotifScan needs to be installed (eg. /home/t.severson/tools/homer/) and a motif file is necessary with the motif path and motif file defined at the top of design_target_guides_homer_motif_only4_filtered.py and line 48.
+homer genomeWideMotifScan needs to be installed (eg. /home/t.severson/tools/homer/) and a motif file is necessary with the motif path and motif file defined at the top of design_target_guides_homer_motif_only4_filtered.py.
+Homer home needs to be defined on line 48 of design_target_guides_homer_motif_only4_filtered.py
 (http://homer.ucsd.edu/homer/motif/genomeWideMotifScan.html)

 ```bash